 Furthermore, hippopotamuses have enormous teeth.
-Their teeth grow throughout their lifetime and can be up to 20-inches long.
+Their teeth grow throughout their lifetime and can be up to 20 inches long.
 These animals can run up to 20 miles per hour to catch their prey.
-Once they do, they use their large teeth to kill and eat it.
+Once they do, they use their large teeth to kill and eat them.

 #7 World’s Scariest Animal: Cassowaries